 Receiving a present usually makes me feel happy and grateful.
-So, when I am on holidays, I usually buy little presents for my close friends.
+So, when I am on holiday, I usually buy little presents for my close friends.
 But, I also tend to be self-indulgent and make myself a present (or two).

 8. Meeting a friend

-Meeting a friend provides a perfect opportunity to catch up with our news, give them the gifts I’d bought for them, and to also have a good time.
+Meeting a friend provides a perfect opportunity to catch up with our news, give them the gifts I’d bought for them, and also have a good time.